NicolasGresset/sgbd_benchmarking/README.md

 ## SGBD

 We chose the [Cassandra](https://cassandra.apache.org/_/index.html) database to study its performance on CRUD (Create Read Update Delete) operations compared to a traditional relational database.
 Cassandra is a highly scalable, distributed NoSQL database designed to handle large amounts of data across many servers, ensuring high availability with no single point of failure.
 It uses a masterless, peer-to-peer architecture, allowing data to be replicated across multiple nodes for fault tolerance.
-It is mainly focused on write operations, so it is something we want to verify with the benchmark.
+It is mainly focused on read/write operations, so it is something we want to verify with the benchmark.
+However, Cassandra is considered to be difficult to master and will not suit applications with ACID compliance (CAP theorem restriction).

 The relational database chosen for comparison is [PostgreSQL](https://www.postgresql.org/).
 We selected PostgreSQL because it is a very popular relational database system.